"دی مردان ہوسپیټالټی | The hospitality of Mardan"

 Language:

-Mardan, a city in Pakistan, predominantly speaks Pashto, a language of the Indo-Iranian language family.
-Pashto is the native language of the Pashtun people who are the largest ethnic group in the region.
-Other languages spoken include Urdu, the national language of Pakistan, and English, which is used in government and educational institutions.
+Pashto is the most commonly spoken language in Mardan, a city located in the Khyber Pakhtunkhwa province of Pakistan.
+It is the native tongue of the Pashtun people who form the majority of the city's population.
+In addition to Pashto, Urdu, the national language of Pakistan, is also widely understood and spoken.
+English, being the official language of Pakistan, is used in government and educational institutions.